mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "A hundred lifetimes," I said, struggling to imagine a time so vast.

-Pomri wasn't having it.
+But Pomri seemed agitated, angry almost.
 She stuffed the notes back into the envelope and removed the ultraviolet filter, reverting the projector to its old, normal state.
 Its light seemed to illuminate the desk much more after being in dim light for a while, casting shadows of ourselves upon the walls.

 "We found the message.
 Let's go back to Ulukoma."